propublica/timeline-setter/doc/doc.markdown

 ### html

-Any arbitrary HTML that will be inserted above the `event_description`.
+Any arbitrary HTML that will be inserted above `description`.
 This field may contain image tags, YouTube tags, etc. -- nearly everything except `<script>` tags.
 If you choose to use JavaScript, you must do it inside an iframe and call that iframe inside this field.